 3. Scarlett Café & Wine Bar (Tsim Sha Tsui)

 For a cheap Kowloon happy hour, Scarlett offers half off their food and beverage menus every day from 3pm to 6pm.

 Cha chaan tengs

 This nearly 50-year-old restaurant is a Hong Kong institution.
 A meal set with their legendary scrambled eggs and chicken soup will set you back less than HKD45 ($5.75), but you’ll likely have to queue for it.
 Arrive early in the morning if you don’t want to wait, and be prepared for rushed and rude servers.
 It’s all part of the experience.

 This Hong Kong-style diner chain is another local classic.
 Many of their locations are 24 hours, so they’re a great spot for late-night food.
 It’s not the cheapest Cha Chaan Teng, but you can easily put together a meal for less than HKD100.
 Tsui Wah is a reliable pick for Hong Kong comfort food.

 There you have it.
+Continue to the next guide to discover more places to eat in Hong Kong on a budget.
 Hope you find this Hong Kong cheap eats guide handy.
 Happy food trip in Hong Kong soon!